calcpw/calcpw.docs/README.md

 ## screenshots

 Several screenshots had to be taken in order to get [calcpw.ios](https://github.com/yahesh/calcpw.ios) onto the [App Store](https://apps.apple.com/de/app/calc-pw/id1618770594).
+The [AppMockUp Studio](https://studio.app-mockup.com) was used for generating the screenshot images.